On rigidity of toric varieties arising from bipartite graphs: On the classification of the general case

 \section{On the classification of the general case}

-This section provides a detailed exposition of two and three-dimensional faces of the edge cone $\sigma_G$ for a connected bipartite graph $G$.
+This section starts with preliminaries about deformation theory and in particular the technique which we utilize for affine toric varieties.
+This motivates us to provide a detailed exposition of two and three-dimensional faces of the edge cone $\sigma_G$ for a connected bipartite graph $G$.
 Using the tools from \hyperref[facechar]{Section \ref*{facechar}}, we prove that the toric variety $\TV(G)$ is smooth in codimension 2 in \hyperref[smooth2co]{Theorem \ref*{smooth2co}}.
 Next, we prove that the non-simplicial three-dimensional faces of an edge cone are generated exactly by four extremal ray generators in \hyperref[existenceofadeg]{Theorem \ref*{existenceofadeg}}.
 Then, we conclude that the toric varieties associated to the edge cones having non-simplicial three-dimensional faces are not rigid in \hyperref[4tuplenonrigid]{Theorem \ref*{4tuplenonrigid}}.
 Moreover, we characterize the bipartite graphs whose edge cones have only simplicial three-dimensional faces through \hyperref[threefacesection]{Section \ref*{threefacesection}}.
 In this case, we determine its two and three-dimensional faces and we focus on its non 2-faces pairs and non 3-faces triples.
-However, in the general setting, the complexity of the bipartite graph might be unpredictable.
+However, in the general setting, it may be challenging to predict the faces of $\sigma_G$.
 We observe this more detailed in \hyperref[whynot]{Example \ref*{whynot}}.